- Alcoholi and drug abuse

 3. Female Genital Mutilation (FGM)

 » folder Facts about Female Genital Mutilation (13 pp. PDF)

 » Many local organisations are now promoting 'FGC abandonment' and 'alternative rites, for example safekenya.

 Unprotected sex with different partners is responsible for a great deal of the spread of HIV/AIDS.
 In addition, other STIs lead to difficulties in conceiving in later life for the women.

-» In folder Health Education for Behaviour Change on page 31 there is a Case Study of a facilitated group to help people treated at an STI clinic.
+» Running a group: in folder Health Education for Behaviour Change on page 31 there is a Case Study of a facilitated group to help people treated at an STI clinic.
 The aim of the group is to change behaviour so that re-infection is less likely.
-The Case Study includes these guidelines: